zalando/spring-cloud-config-aws-kms/README.md

+The `aws.kms.keyId` property must be set if
+  - values need to be decrypted with an asymmetric key
+  - values need to be encrypted (with any algorithm)

-The *aws.kms.keyId* property is required only if you intend to encrypt values in your application.
-The following contains the properties used by this library.
+Those are the properties used by this library:

-- aws.kms.keyId
+- `aws.kms.keyId`
     - either the keyId or the full ARN of the KMS key
-- aws.kms.enabled (defaults to true)
+- `aws.kms.enabled` (defaults to true)
+- `aws.kms.encryptionAlgorithm`
-- aws.kms.endpoint
+- `aws.kms.endpoint`
     - if used, this will cause aws.kms.region to be ignored
-- aws.kms.endpoint.service-endpoint
+- `aws.kms.endpoint.service-endpoint`
     - endpoint address with or without https:// prefix
-- aws.kms.endpoint.signing-region
+- `aws.kms.endpoint.signing-region`
     - in most cases can be omitted
     - if provided, it will usually differ from region that hosts the service-endpoint